The wet spray quickly enters an insect’s nervous system, knocks down the insect and causes it to spasm. Shortly afterward, the insect dies.

 Preventative treatment for ants, cockroaches, and other common pests: 15 to 30 minutes.
 Removal of active ant or cockroach infestations: 90 to 120 minutes or more depending on the extent of the infestation.

 By far, the most serious complication of DEET poisonings is damage to the nervous system.
 Death is possible for people who develop nervous system damage from DEET.

 What does bug spray do to humans?

 More severe exposure—such as accidentally consuming insecticides— can lead to inability to walk, chest tightness, muscle twitching, and pupils that reduce in size.
 To be safe, change clothing and wash exposed skin after using bug spray.

 As far as entomologists are concerned, insects do not have pain receptors the way vertebrates do.
 They don’t feel ‘pain,’ but may feel irritation and probably can sense if they are damaged.
 Even so, they certainly cannot suffer because they don’t have emotions.

-What happens if you breathe in insect spray?
+What happens if we swallow hit spray?